 The Welsh Terrier breed has the charm and size of a lapdog.
 However, these pets are generally not ones to sit still for very long.
 This makes them well-suited to another creature that also has high energy and a love of digging holes: children.

 This is one dog breed that won’t easily tire when the kids want to play.
 Their protective nature may not be enough to make them certified babysitters, but a stray badger or otter will think twice before going after the family with a Welsh Terrier.

 When it comes to other pets, Terrier breeds are known for their extroverted attitudes.
 They are also known for their stubbornness and tendency to hunt down smaller animals.
 Teaching your Welsh Terrier to properly socialize is vital.
 If you’re unsure whether your Welshie will get along with another animal, try keeping them both leashed when they first meet.

 Let your Terrier get comfortable around the presence of the other animal.
 Allow them to go at their own pace.
 If your dog takes well to the other pet, let the pair explore together or play in an enclosed area.
 If things turn hostile, your dog may simply not like that other animal, or they might need a little more practice on their first impressions.

 It is generally inadvisable to get a Welsh Terrier puppy from a mill or pet store.
 Many are currently without homes and eager to be adopted.
-Many rescue groups operate locally and pull Terriers that scheduled to be put down from nearby shelters.
+Many rescue groups operate locally and pull Terriers that are scheduled to be put down from nearby shelters.